What is ANCA-Associated Vasculitis (AAV)? | TAVNEOS® (avacopan)

 Tap each body part to learn more

-~80%-90% of people with AAV have kidney- or organ-threatening signs and/or symptoms, which can be considered severe disease.
+~80%-90% of people with AAV have kidney- or other organ-threatening signs and symptoms, which can be severe active disease.

-• Multiple minor signs and/or symptoms of AAV can be considered active disease
+• Multiple minor signs and symptoms of GPA/MPA can be considered active disease

 What can I expect with treatment?

-A goal of GPA and MPA treatment is to reach and stay in remission, and reduce the risk of relapse
+A goal of severe active GPA and MPA treatment is to reach remission and stay in remission, and reduce the risk of relapse

-Relapse When GPA or MPA symptoms return after being previously controlled
+Relapse When GPA or MPA signs and symptoms return after being in remission

 Hypothetical TAVNEOS® (avacopan) patient